 However, the greatest issue caused by legacy systems of this nature is not one of reliability, but of stifling innovation.
-Vast, wide-ranging systems which have undergone upgrades in patchwork fashion can represent a nightmare for banks that recognize the need for implementing innovative FinTech solutions but cannot easily incorporate it into their monolithic ICT infrastructure.
+Vast, wide-ranging systems which have undergone upgrades in patchwork fashion can represent a nightmare for banks that recognize the need for implementing innovative Fintech solutions but cannot easily incorporate it into their monolithic ICT infrastructure.

-Searching for the Solution
+Searching for the solution

 With so many troubling news headlines, it’s often easy for high street consumers to view big banks as uncaring, unresponsive and untrustworthy.
 The latest string of shady practises in recent years including libor scandals and the misselling of PPI has done much to create a “culture of distrust” to the point where a significant portion of the market are willing to consider moving their money away from big banks.

 The results of the Millennial Disruption Index – a three-year study into the disruption of the financial services industry through the actions of the digital generation – provides illuminating insight into the current feelings of apathy and distrust exhibited by modern banking customers.
 71% of over 10,000 respondents would rather go to the dentist than listen to what banks are saying.
 53% didn’t think that their bank offered anything different than other banks.
-33% believe that in five years they won’t need a bank at all and – perhaps most tellingly of all – 73% would be more excited about a new offering in financial services from the likes of Google, Amazon, Apple of PayPal than from their own nationwide bank.
+33% believe that in five years they won’t need a bank at all and – perhaps most tellingly of all – 73% would be more excited about a new offering in financial services from the likes of Google, Amazon, Apple or PayPal than from their own nationwide bank.

-This underlines not only the difficulty that big banks are experiencing in repairing relations with their customers, but also the opportunity available to FinTech companies who are ready and eager to offer their alternative services.
+This underlines not only the difficulty that big banks are experiencing in repairing relations with their customers, but also the opportunity available to Fintech companies who are ready and eager to offer their alternative services.

 This willing attitude to embrace change does not remove the thorny issue of the banks’ aging ICT legacy systems, however.
 Fortunately, the more flexible solutions of the latest FinTech companies do not require entire system overhauls in order to be effective, as many of the big banks have already discovered to their benefit.

-Investment in incubating FinTech and more importantly the adoption of the collaborative API approach with established FinTech players has already seen major banks develop a series of elegant and responsive solutions to their recurring service issues.
+Investment in incubating Fintech and more importantly the adoption of the collaborative API approach with established Fintech players has already seen major banks develop a series of elegant and responsive solutions to their recurring service issues.
 Capitalizing on the flexibility of this approach is perhaps the banks’ best chance to keep pace with the rapidly evolving financial services industry and refine their service offerings to appeal to the more discerning and sophisticated needs of the modern banking customer.